Adnan525/data_validation_cognitiveAI/README.md

 ```
 python main.py
 ```

+## usage
+press any button in the terminal to go to the next game

 ## to-do
 - [ ] accept user input to set range
 - [ ] accept user input to change the explanation when necessary